 - A result of 3+ is positive.

 To properly diagnose your HER2 status, your doctor will remove some breast tissue during a biopsy.
 In most cases, your doctor will use a local anesthetic to minimize pain.
 This tissue will be sent to the pathology lab for review.

-Don’t be afraid to request more information about your FISH testing to make sure you’re comfortable with the results and what they mean for your treatment and outlook.
-Above all, make sure that your testing was done at an accredited facility using FDA approved testing kits.
+Don’t be afraid to request more information about your HER2 testing to make sure you’re comfortable with the results and what they mean for your treatment and outlook.
+Above all, make sure that your testing was done at an accredited facility using FDA-approved testing kits.

-The good news is that HER2 treatments are typically very effective for HER2-positive breast cancer.
+The good news is that HER2-targeted treatments are typically very effective for HER2-positive breast cancer.
 Though HER2-positive breast cancer is generally more aggressive than other types of breast cancer, the outlook for people with HER2 has improved greatly in recent years.

-If you’ve recently been diagnosed with breast cancer, your doctor will likely request several types of tests to better understand how your cancer developed and what can be done to more effectively treat it.
+If you’ve recently been diagnosed with breast cancer, your doctor will likely request several types of tests to better understand your cancer and how to most effectively treat it.
 These tests should include a HER2 test.
-Make sure you understand the results before proceeding with treatment.

-If a cancer is diagnosed as HER2-positive, the treatments are very effective.
+If a cancer is diagnosed as HER2-positive, treatments are very effective.
 Understanding your diagnosis and treatment options is important.
-Talk to your doctor to learn more.
+Talk to your doctor to learn as much as you can.